Liamventer01/ChatRooms/README.md

 # ChatRooms ASP.NET Core MVC Web Application

+Use this User Name and password to login: user name: liam password: Liam!2024

 ## Full-stack web application created using ASP.NET CORE, .NET 7, C#, and MSSQL

 ChatRooms is a database-driven web application for real-time chatting.
 It was